 Can a Shoplifting Charge be Considered a Robbery in NJ?

 One thing that is important to touch upon here.
 If ANY force whatsoever is used during the commission of the shoplifting, the charges will automatically be escalated to robbery.
 Robbery is a completely different animal.
 It is a charge that would almost certainly land a Defendant behind bars for a long period of time if convicted.
-For more information on the offense of robbery please click here.
+For more information on the offense of robbery in Monmouth County, please click here.

-Can I avoid Jail on a Shoplifting Charge in NJ?
+How to Avoid Jail on a Shoplifting Charge in NJ?

 With that being said, as touched upon above, a third or subsequent conviction for shoplifting in New Jersey is mandatory incarceration regardless of the dollar amount in question.
 So as you can see, the penalties if convicted of shoplifting can be devastating.
 That is why hiring the right criminal defense lawyer is imperative.
 An experienced criminal defense attorney may be able to convince the Prosecution and the Judge to consider allowing a Defendant to be placed in a diversionary program as opposed to incarceration.
 Several of the diversionary programs which may be applicable include Conditional Dismissal, Pretrial Intervention and even Drug Court.
 For more information on these programs and the benefit of each one please either contact our office at (732) 858-6959 or click the links.

 The Law Offices of Proetta & Oliver has been representing clients charged with shoplifting, simple assault, robbery, stalking and terroristic threats in Monmouth County for years.
 Our attorneys prides themselves on making sure his clients are fully informed about their options.
 If you would like to come into our office for a consultation today please contact us directly at (732) 858-6959.
-We are available 24/7 to help assist in any way possible and we serve all of Monmouth County including towns like Hazlet, Tinton Falls,West Long Branch, Belmar, Manalapan, Freehold, Neptune City and Manasquan.
+We are available 24/7 to help assist in any way possible and we serve all of Monmouth County including towns like Hazlet, Tinton Falls,West Long Branch, Belmar, Manalapan, Freehold, Neptune City, Shrewsbury and Manasquan.